 The Personnel Committee assists the Board in its oversight of the Congregation’s personnel matters.
 This includes insuring that the Church’s Personnel Manual is adequate and that all staff is functioning consistent with Board policies related to personnel matters.
 The Personnel Committee meets as needed

 Radical Generosity (Stewardship) Committee

 The Board selects the Chair of the Committee and determines the charge for the annual stewardship campaign.
 The Committee designs and conducts a campaign to educate the Congregation (and other interested people) about the Church’s funding needs each year, as determined by the Board and receive pledges.
 The year round stewardship committee may recruit additional volunteers to help run the fall campaign, and as needed.
 Inspire new and increased giving during the campaign, and inspire new pledges and giving throughout the year.
 The Committee provides regular reports on campaign results to the Board and the congregation.

 Strategic Planning Task Force

-The Board created the Strategic Planning Task Force in 2014 to help the congregation create a 5-year plan.
+The Board created the Strategic Planning Task Force in 2014 to help the congregation create a 5-year plan and convened again in 2021 to create our current Strategic Plan.
 The Task Force guides the congregation as it discusses and decides its priorities for strengthening our faith community.